Cogmasters/concord/README.md

 $ CFLAGS="-pthread -lpthread" make
 ```

+### Special note about linking Concord against another library
+In some cases, you might want to link Concord into a shared object, or link it as a shared object into another shared
+object.
+In that case, you will need to compile Concord with `CFLAGS="-fpic" make`.

 ## Configuring Concord

 [discord\_config\_init()][discord-config-init] is the initialization method that allows configuring your bot without recompiling.